Logo

 How to Assert Your Rights

-Homeowners have several avenues to protect themselves against HOA discrimination and retaliation:
+Homeowners have several avenues to address HOA discrimination and retaliation:

 Document Incidents: Maintain detailed records of any discriminatory or retaliatory actions, including dates, descriptions, and any communications.